Thursday, December 18, 2025

 Trauma and renewal?

 Rachel Toor, Inside Higher Education contributor and co-founder of The Sandbox, asked the central question in her recent essay "Is Higher Ed Broken?"
 Relying on observation from professional conferences, campus visits, and conversations with college presidents, Toor explains that change is resisted from above (oversight Boards) and below (mid-management, faculty, and staff).
 She describes the dilemma of all the in-between in saying, "Meanwhile, most of us are stuck in the messy middle, trying to do everything everywhere all at once.
 Research, workforce training, student life, athletics, DEI, study abroad, mental health - missions layered like geological strata.
 The result?
 Silos, identity crisis, bloat and burnout."
+The shrinking pipeline for students coupled with uncertainty over funding resulted in Fitch's rating of the higher education sector as deteriorating.

 Trump has advocated and incrementally implemented a "Shut it down" strategy for the Education Department.
 His demonizing of education in general has accelerated concerns about whether or not pursuing higher education has sufficient return on investment to justify the effort and money.
 While there have been herculean efforts to respond to the barrage of policies and administrative changes, the dizzying pace has been exhausting for most higher education leaders.
-Secretary McMahon defended changing assignment of its responsibilities to other federal agencies as experimental, which could later be confirmed by legislative sanction at a later date.
+Secretary McMahon defended changing assignment of its responsibilities to other federal agencies as experimental, which could be confirmed by legislative sanction at a later date.
 Trump claims that moving Education Department functions makes way for states to take more responsibility while McMahon claims that the federal funding shutdown confirmed that ED is irrelevant.
-Dismantling the Education Department isn't new to the GOP, which routinely results in resistance such as Senator Warren's push to investigate what is happening.
-It's important to remember that the plan to shut it down was all in the Project 2025 plan of the Heritage Foundation.

 It is unlikely that Rachel Toor's insights will raise sufficient awareness to bring change but the major point she makes is that the middle of the higher education industry have to mobilize to address systemic issues that most are reluctant to face.
 Especially when it comes to faculty, flexible hours and negligible accountability are privileges that are difficult to uproot.
 Robert Reich's book, Coming Up Short, ends with a poignant description of the joys of faculty life.
 As I suggest in this review, with the privileges of faculty life comes the responsibility of legacy - something that shows you gave your best effort in your life's work.
 And the best effort now has to include saving our higher education institutions, small and large, public and private, struggling or privileged.

 I bemoan the loss of higher education as I experienced it during my working career.
-However, in order to survive the trauma of what is underway, faculty, student affairs and other staff, will all have to consider models that will renew and protect the commitments of enriched and deeper learning, preparation for engaged citizenship, and preparation for an ever-changing world of work.
+However, in order to survive the trauma of what is underway, faculty, student affairs and other staff, will all have to consider models that will renew and protect the commitments of enriched and deeper learning, preparation for engaged citizenship, and resilience in an ever-changing world of work.
 And the number of our institutions will decline, look different, and abandon privileges that are no longer fiscally feasible.

 Friday, November 14, 2025